alonsoir/awesome-recommendation-engine/README.md

 To get a mongo instance up and running, please follow the instructions on this website. https://www.codecademy.com/articles/tdd-setup-mongodb-2

-Then, you must create a database instance and a collection with the same data that you are providing in your src/main/resources/references.conf file.
+Then, you must create a mongo database instance and a mongo collection with the same data that you are providing in your src/main/resources/references.conf file.
 To do that, start the server with mongod daemon command, then open a mongo session just typing mongo in another terminal, next you have to run the next commands provided by the instructions provided on this website. https://www.tutorialspoint.com/mongodb/mongodb_create_database.htm https://www.tutorialspoint.com/mongodb/mongodb_create_collection.htm